Everything You Need to Know Before You Visit a Russian Banya

 What Not to Take:

 The temperature inside the banya will be soaring high, so make sure you leave your jewelry and watch at home.
 If your bathing suit has metal details, opt for a less sophisticated style to avoid getting burned (yikes!)
 For selfie lovers, banya may be a cool photo opp, but your cell phone may not appreciate the heat.
 Do it a favor; give it a break by leaving it in your locker.

-To protect your hair from the heat, wear a special banya hat (link to St. Petersburg) or simply wrap a towel or turban around your head.
+To protect your hair from the heat, wear a special banya hat or simply wrap a towel or turban around your head.
 You can also take a birch whisk with you (eucalyptus or oak whisk would be great, too!) to embrace Russian traditions.
 Just be sure to have a friend or partner with you who won't mind gently slapping you with the whisk, as this is essential to the banya massage experience.
 It helps improve blood circulation, tones skin and helps let the toxins out of your body.

 Who to Go With:

 It's always fun to go to banya with your friends, but if you're looking for quiet time and relaxation, going solo is certainly an option, too!